 - Help you know your rights and the amount of compensation you deserve based on the status of the rideshare driver at the time of the accident.

-It would be best to act fast before the statute of limitations, which is two years from the accident’s date, runs out.
+It would be best to act fast before the statute of limitations, generally two years from the accident’s date, runs out.
 Furthermore, the longer you wait to file a claim, the more difficult locating credible evidence and witnesses will be.

 For a free consultation, contact Loncar Lyon Jenkins.
 Putting together a winning vehicle accident claim may be challenging; getting every detail right from the start is critical.
 Our Houston Uber and Lyft rideshare accident lawyers will handle every part of your claim; we also work on a contingency basis allowing you to pay us only if we win or settle your case.